rememberSoftwares/yacana/docs/README.md

 It is of the utmost importance that you understand this concept.
 This implies that you will have to create a second Task to deal with the output of the first one.

 This is a step-by-step of the internal mechanism:
-1. The Task is called upon to be solved ;
+1. The Task is called upon to be solved: `.solve()` ;
 2. There is a Tool assigned, so the Agent must use it ;
-3. Yacana provides examples of how the tool is used ;
+3. Yacana provides examples of how to use the tool ;
-4. Giving the initial Task prompt to the Agent so that it knows what to do with the tool ;
+4. Yacana gives the initial Task prompt to the Agent so it knows what to do with the tool ;
 5. The agent decides what values to send the Tool based on the prompt and previous History ;
 6. The Tool is called with the previously mentioned parameters ;
 7. The tool returns a value ;
 8. **The Task's final output is the tool's value** ;

 As you can see, nothing was made with the tool result itself.
-This means that the tool return value must carry all the necessary information so the next Task can work with it!
+This means the tool return value must carry all the necessary information so the next Task can work with it!
 That said, not all tools must return something useful.
 Thus removing the need to create a second Task to act upon the result of the tool call.
-For instance, an LLM might be of paramount importance to call a function with complex arguments but as it would only make minor adjustments to some variable in your code, there might be no point in the tool returning any information to the LLM.
+For instance, an LLM might be of paramount importance to call a function with complex arguments but as it may only make minor adjustments to some variable in your code, there might be no point in the tool returning any information to the LLM.

 Example of a **bad** prompt with a Tool that gets the current weather of a city:
 * `Task(f"I give you the following city: '{city}'.
 Get the current weather there and output 'So much sun !' if there is some sun else say 'So  much rain !'", some_agent, tools=[get_weather_tool]).solve()`
-=> You'll never get the output 'sunny' or 'rainy'. **The result of this Task will be the result of the Tool output.** The prompt is ONLY useful to the Agent to extract the city name that must be given to the tool.
+=> You'll never get the output 'So much sun !' or 'So  much rain !'. **The result of this task will be the tool output.** The prompt is ONLY useful to the Agent to extract the city name that must be given to the tool.

-To fix the above scenario you have two options:
+To actually use the result of the tool you have two options:

 1. Split the Task in two:
 * `Task(f"I give you the following city: '{city}'.
 Get the current weather there.", some_agent, tools=[get_weather_tool]).solve()`
 * `Task(f"Output 'So much sun !' if there is some sun else say 'So  much rain !'", some_agent).solve()`
 Splitting the tasks into two allows the second Task to work on the output of the first one (the tool output).
-It's also a kind of self-reflection.
+FYI, it's also a type of self-reflection.

 2. Make the tool do the work:
 * Let's write a pseudo code get_weather tool